notnullgames/pntr-nim/README.md

 This is a simple wrapper around [pntr](https://github.com/robloach/pntr), for nim.

-I am pretty new to nim, so I am not sure how to properly package it for nimble, but you can get strated liek this:
+I am pretty new to nim, so I am not sure how to properly package it for nimble, but you can get started like this:

 ```sh